angular-schule/website-articles/blog/2020-01-everything-github/README.md

             ####
             npm run ng -- deploy --base-href=/everything-github-demo/ --name="Displayed Username" --email=your.mail@example.org
     ```
-3. Fortunately, the step `actions/checkout@v2` checks-out a nice git repository, where the remote `origin` is already adjusted.
+3. Fortunately, the step `actions/checkout@v2` checks-out a nice Git repository, where the remote `origin` is already adjusted.
-    But username and email are not set.
+    However, username and email are not set.
     Therefore, we have to include these two values via parameters.
     Make sure to replace **"Displayed Username"** (e.g. "I am a bot") and **your.mail@example.org** with meaningful values in the above example.
     At this place you do not have to specify any real name and mail.
-    But you don't want to overdo it, because the provided values later will be shown in the git history.
+    However, you don't want to overdo it, because the provided values will be shown in the Git history later.

 4. If you want GitHub Actions to perform unit tests and end-to-end tests, you will need to make some small additional configurations in your Angular app.
-    The necessary changes are described in the [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#continuous-integration).
+    The necessary changes are described in the [Angular CLI Documentation](https://angular.io/guide/testing#set-up-continuous-integration).
     To be precise:

     1. You need to [update the test configurations for Karma and Protractor](https://github.com/angular/angular-cli/wiki/stories-continuous-integration#update-test-configuration)